enderex/spatial-database-functions/SQLServer/trunk/README.txt

 So, once you have downloaded and unzipped the archive, rename the following:

 install_cmd to install.cmd
+installSQLAuthMode_cmd installSQLAuthMode.cmd

-Then run the install.cmd to create the schema and load the packages.
+Then run eithre install.cmd or installSQLAuthMode.cmd to create the schema and load the packages.

 Happy SQL Server Spatialling... regards